 These bits decide which ports should be mapped to Virtual Port 0.
 The registers DIR, OUT, IN, and INTFLAGS will be mapped.
 Accessing the virtual port registers is equal to accessing the actual port registers.
-See Table 11-7 on page 117 for configuration.
+See Table 11-6 for configuration.

-11.13.3 VPCTRLB - Virtual Port-map Control Register B
+11.14.3 VPCTRLB - Virtual Port-map Control register B